evcu/evcu.github.io/_posts/2017-04-04-ssh-setup-notes.md

 This post explains the following:
 - How to create key-pair and share your public key with the remotes.
 Such that you can ssh without entering the password each time.
 This is especially useful when you are running distributed code.
 - How to create `config` file and create alias for ssh commands.
 So you can just call `ssh stampede` and you are connected to the machine!
+- How to do tunneling/forwarding such that you can run jupyter notebook on remote server.
+- How to mount remote folder to your OSX.

 ## Key-Pair Setup